01. Molecular and physiological mechanisms of plasticity in inhibitory circuits

 How does learning and experience affect the anatomy and physiology of different types of inhibitory neurons?

 Inhibitory interneurons that use GABA as neurotransmitter play a critical role in cortial information processing.
 Shown above is an image of GABAergic inhibitory neurons (green) and a subpopulation of them, the parvalbumin neuron (red) in a slice culture of the hippocampus.
 Blue marks all nuclei (DAPI).
 We previously showed that homozygous deletion of Gad1 gene, which codes for GAD67 protein, reduced the amplitudes of miniature IPSCs, suggesting a presynaptic locus of modulation of GABAergic transmission strength.
+We also recently showed that specific deletion of TrkB, a major BDNF receptor, in parvalbumin (PV) interneurons reduces their neural excitability and inhibitory output.
+Unexpectedly, reduction of PV neuronal output ultimately leads to lower but not higher excitation-inhibition ratio in the cortex.
 We are currently looking into how sensory experience modifies inhibitory circuits in the cortex.

 How do neurological disorders such as epilepsy and Alzheimer's Disease trigger maladaptive plasticity of GABAergic circuits and exhibition-inhibition imbalance in the brain?